Yaniv/Venom-XSS-Advanced-Scanner-/README.md

 Venom Advanced XSS Scanner (Version 5.45)
 Overview

 Venom Advanced XSS Scanner is a cutting-edge, open-source tool designed for ethical penetration testers and security researchers to identify Cross-Site Scripting (XSS) vulnerabilities in web applications.
 Built with Python, Venom combines precision, performance, and flexibility to deliver a professional-grade solution for vulnerability assessment.
-Version 5.45 introduces significant enhancements, making it a robust choice for both novice and expert users in the cybersecurity community.
+Version 5.48 introduces significant enhancements, making it a robust choice for both novice and expert users in the cybersecurity community.

 Venom Advanced XSS Scanner is a professional-grade tool for ethical penetration testers to identify XSS vulnerabilities with high accuracy.
 This version supports HTTP/HTTPS, smart POST/GET requests, custom POST from TXT files, session management, and AI model selection.

 Key Features

-Advanced XSS Detection: Utilizes precise context analysis to detect reflected and stored XSS vulnerabilities, with sanitization checks to minimize false positives.
-Parallel Payload Testing: Leverages multi-threading for high-performance scanning, with adaptive throttling to respect server limits and optimize speed.
-Robust Execution Verification: Integrates a headless Chrome browser to test payload execution across multiple contexts (e.g., DOM, scripts, attributes), ensuring accurate exploit confirmation.
-WAF/IPS Evasion: Supports dynamic bypass payloads for Web Application Firewalls (WAF) and Intrusion Prevention Systems (IPS), with options to simulate 403 responses for testing.
-Custom Payload Integration: Loads payloads from a configurable directory or a specific file, offering flexibility for tailored testing scenarios.
-AI-Driven Optimization: Employs local machine learning (TF-IDF and cosine similarity) or external AI platforms (e.g., xAI, OpenAI) to prioritize effective payloads based on response context.
-Detailed Reporting: Provides comprehensive reports with full URLs, complete payloads, and execution status, exportable in JSON or CSV formats for easy sharing and analysis.
-Ethical Use Enforcement: Requires explicit user confirmation to ensure responsible and ethical application, aligning with professional standards.
+● Advanced XSS detection with extended event handlers ● Parallel payload testing with adaptive throttling
+● Custom payload integration from /usr/local/bin/payloads/
+● AI-driven payload optimization with WAF/403 bypass
+● Subdomain scanning from text file support
+● Comprehensive parameter testing for XSS
+● Enhanced endpoint discovery and crawling
+● Anonymous operation mode with Tor support

 Why Venom?